JB Pritzker, Governor, State of Illinois

 The 2024-25 Free Application for Federal Student Aid (FAFSA®):

-The 2024-25 FAFSA will incorporate significant changes as a result of the FAFSA Simplification Act passed in December 2020.
-The goal of the new FAFSA is to simplify and streamline the process to apply for apply for financial aid.
+The 2024-25 FAFSA incorporated significant changes based on the FAFSA Simplification Act passed in December 2020.
+The goal for these changes was to simplify and streamline the process to apply for federal financial aid.
+If you or anyone you know needs assistance with completing a financial aid application, contact your local ISACorps member.

-The application will look different and have less questions for students to answer.
-Below are some of the most significant changes for you to be aware of in the 2024-25 FAFSA:
+Below are some of the most significant changes for you to be aware of for the 2024-25 FAFSA:

-2. The Expected Family Contribution (EFC) is changing to the Student Aid Index (SAI).
+2. The Expected Family Contribution (EFC) is now called the Student Aid Index (SAI)

-3. Everyone reporting information on the FAFSA will need to have a Federal Student Aid (FSA) ID – We mean everyone!
+3. Everyone reporting information on the FAFSA must have a Federal Student Aid (FSA) ID – We mean everyone!

-6. All businesses and investment farms will now be considered investments and must be reported on the FAFSA.
+6. All businesses and investment farms are considered investments and must be reported on the FAFSA, if a student and family are required to report investments

-7. Reporting of federal tax information (FTI) on the FAFSA is changing.
-Everyone will now be required to give consent to have their FTI transferred onto the FAFSA
+7. Everyone is required to give consent to have their Federal Tax Information (FTI) transferred onto the FAFSA

-8. The formula for calculating Pell is changing and more students will now be eligible for a Pell Grant.
+8. The formula for calculating Pell has changed and more students are eligible for a Pell Grant

 Click on the plus (+) sign next to each question to view the answer.